matthewbeta/breadwanker.com/posts/wtf-bakers-percentages.md

 Making this dough 77% hydration.

 Sourdough is (I’ve found) a *lot* stickier than regular dough and this is why.
 This is the nature of the beast.
-I have seen a few tips for beginners to reduce the hydration levels to around 65-70% to make it easier to handle[^caveat].
+I have seen a few tips for beginners to reduce the hydration levels to around 65-70% to make it easier to handle*.
 Your mileage may vary but I might give this a go for a future loaf to see if it improves the shaping.

 ## Ok fine.